-Other times you will find that it is not a matter of negative thinking versus positive thinking: the mind simply doesn't cut it (among other things, because any thoughts create stress).
+Other times you will find that it is not a matter of negative thinking versus positive thinking: the mind simply doesn't cut it (among other things, because any thought creates stress).
 At those times, it can be very powerful to simply let go.

 There is a powerful meditation program that helps to achieve a higher level of awareness, from which to live in a positive frame of mind: it's Holosync.

-This program uses soundtracks with the soothing sound of rain falling and combines different types of sound waves, scientifically researched and designed to help your left and right hemispheres of your brain work wholistically.
+This program uses soundtracks with the soothing sound of rain falling and combines different types of sound waves, scientifically researched and designed to help the left and right hemispheres of your brain work holistically.
 Find out more by following the link.